 - Education of children.

 - Marriage of children.

 - Or any other long term financial goals that you want to achieve.

-If you invest wisely, it will provide you a sense of personal security and yield higher returns in the long run.
+If you invest wisely, it will provide you a sense of personal security and yield better returns in the long run.
+You even hunt for high return investments to fetch higher returns.
 The main objectives of parking your funds for a longer duration are:

 - Making yourself financially free.

 - Money invested for longer period tends to generate good returns.

 Want to invest in risk free investment, you can start an online fixed deposit…